joange/2022_23_Repas/S09_Spring_3/Tasca.md

 - Shopping cart 3 exists; you must set an error otherwise.
 - Product 17 exists; you must set an error otherwise.

-# EXTRA
+# 3. EXTRA

+## 3.1.
+Adding extra class

-Create a new class ServedShoppingCart, inheriting ShoppingCart.
+Create a new class `ServedShoppingCart`, containing a `ShoppingCart`.
 This class is used when user accept the shopping cart in order to buy.
-This will add to shopping cart two extra fields:
+This will add, apart from shopping cart, extra fields:

-- `total`, computd as the sum of the product's price
+- `total`, computed as the sum of the product's price
 - `paid`, booleans that said if the cart is paid or not.
+- `creationDate` is needed.

+## 3.2.
+Finishing shop

+Create all necessary to:

+- Finish buying
+- Pay the cart

+> Maybe you need to create some controller (mandatory), a repository and a service